han-so1omon/BoidDac/readme.md

-TODO switch claim to transfer
+TODO prefixes to devices upon regdevice
+  Put prefixes in protocols table
+TODO swap ownership action for devices
+TODO
 TODO claim calculator simulator in javascript
 TODO auto claim functionality
   Talk about this with Seth on Friday